 How do you create space to give back to your community while continuing to grow creatively?

-By staying involved on all sides: playing, organizing, supporting releases, and giving opportunities to others.
-It is a balance.
+At the same time, I also need distance and studio time to keep evolving creatively.
+If you constantly stay in the social side of music, you can lose your own direction.
+It’s a balance.
 If you only give, you burn out.
 If you only take, you disconnect.
-I try to stay in between.
+I try to stay somewhere in between.

 Will Vance is a professional music producer who has been involved in the industry for the better part of a decade and has been the managing editor at Magnetic Magazine since mid-2022.
 In that time period, he has published thousands of articles on music production, industry think pieces and educational articles about the music industry.
 Over the last decade as a professional music producer, Will Vance has also ran multiple successful and highly respected record labels in the industry, including Where The Heart Is Records as well as having launched a new label with a focus on community through Magnetic Magazine.
 When not running these labels or producing his own music, Vance is likely writing for other top industry sites like Waves or the Hyperbits Masterclass or working on his upcoming book on mindfulness in music production.
 On the rare chance he's not thinking about music production, he's probably running a game of Dungeons and Dragons with his friends which he has been the dungeon master for for many years.